jingz/Flask-Boost/README.rst

   * Use Flask-WTF to validate forms.
   * Use Flask-Script to help writing scripts.
   * Use Flask-Security for user management.
-  * Use Flask-OAuthlib for social user authentication.
+  * Use Flask-Dance for social user authentication.
   * Use Bulma as frontend framework.

   * Dockerfile – Simple dockerfile for development